What is postnatal depression?

 Many women and some men experience some of these symptoms after childbirth so it may mean you do not have PND.
 But the main thing to remember is if in doubt seek advice from your GP.
 Or reach out for help to family, friends, midwife, health visitor and your partner.

 Many women and men and their families and partners fail to recognise they have PND which is why it is so important to raise awareness of the symptoms before birth.
 Keeping yourself informed is not overkill but beneficial to you and your child.
 Being aware of your own mental health is so important at any stage of your life, so never be put off by what others may say or think.
 Always ask for help it shows how courageous you are!

-Every day life is affected by PND but don’t give up you are not alone.
+Everyday life is affected by PND but don't give up you are not alone.
 Some women and men feel unable to look after their baby and/ or too anxious to leave the house or keep in touch with friends.
-Some may also get thoughts about harming their baby or themselves, this is common but doesn’t mean you will act on your feelings, nor does it mean you are a bad parent.
-However it is vital you receive help and support from you GP, specialist and/or support group of which there are many. ( see below) Treatment will benefit you, your partner and your child.
+Some may also get thoughts of harming their baby or themselves, this is common but doesn't mean you will act on your feelings, nor does it mean you are a bad parent.
+However, it is vital you receive help and support from your GP, specialist and/or support group of which there are many. ( see below) Treatment will benefit you, your partner and your child.
 Treatment will help you cope day to day with PND and as many have before you, know that you will come through this.